 Why you should trust us

-Our sports experts spent the last three NHL seasons researching and hands-on testing the best ways to watch NHL games.
-For the NHL Stadium Series, we compared popular TV services to determine our viewing recommendations—focusing on pricing, channel availability, and ease of use.
+Our CableTV.com Sports Editor, Taylor Kujawa, spent the last four NHL seasons researching and hands-on testing the best ways to watch NHL games.
+For the NHL Stadium Series, Taylor compared popular TV services to determine his top viewing recommendations, focusing on pricing, channel availability, and ease of use.

 Check out our How We Rank page to learn more about our methods.